+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 • Demonstrate your knowledge of written and spoken English.
 You must either sit an ESOL exam or show proof that you are a national of an English-speaking country.

-You will be asked to provide proof of at least three years of residence in the UK.
+• Provide proof of at least three years of continued residence in the UK.

 According to the 2009 Borders, Citizenship and Immigration Act, the path to nationality and permanent residence in the UK for refugees comprises three different stages: